salmanj1/MacDLmkII/README.md

 - Tokens first: pull colors/spacings from `src/styles/tokens.less` instead of hardcoding values.
 - Comments: add brief intent-driven comments only where behavior isn’t obvious (interaction handlers, layout quirks).
 - Stories: add/update Storybook stories alongside new components to keep the catalog in sync.
+- Use `Skeleton` for loading states and lean on `ErrorBoundary` when rendering potentially unstable trees.

 ## Notes
 - The project avoids macOS frameworks that require full Xcode.
 If Tauri asks for developer tools, install the Command Line Tools only.